Discourse 2: The Search For Wholeness

 Hence, the search for wholeness, which can be equated with the search for happiness, is manifest in our lives as a search for an external object.
 The tree moves up in the direction of the sun in the high sky for this purpose alone.
 It seeks completeness of its life and imagines that this completeness can be experienced only by manifesting itself through an outward ramification in space and time.

 What is it that we are asking for, if not all these things?
 We are asking for a relief of all tension, which is equivalent to happiness as we conceive it.
-Happiness is the release of all tensions—nervous, muscular and psychological—and our personality is in a state of tenseness because of some kind of pressure which is exerted upon our personality by something which we evidently have no control of, and over which we have no knowledge.
+Happiness is the release of all tensions—nervous, muscular and psychological—and our personality is in a state of tenseness because of some kind of pressure which is exerted upon our personality by something over which we evidently have no control, and over which we have no knowledge.

 The pressure is something very interesting.
 From where does this pressure come?
 It comes from the ocean of life which seeks fullest expression through the limitation of our finite personality.
 The ocean wants to find itself in the river, in the pond.
 This little experience of ours through the senses and the mind is sought for as an instrument for the fullest expression of the whole power that is behind the tree of life.
 Any kind of completeness of experience is the same as happiness.
 When we search for objects in this world, we are trying to search for a type of conscious experience which will introduce into ourselves a wholeness of being.
 We are now partial expressions.
 When the object we need is outside us, that unity of feeling is absent.
 We are unhappy because a part of our life is outside us.
 It may be a visible object or merely a conception.
 A concept of an externalised situation or a visible object outside may be the cause of our unhappiness.
 Physical objects such as houses and land may keep us restless and unhappy because they have not become part of ourselves.
 Or merely conceptual notions such as status in human society can keep us unhappy.
 Status in human society is not a visible object.
 It is visible only to the mental eye, and when it is imagined to be a circumstance which is outside our mind, it becomes a psychological object that can keep us unhappy.